Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 CNC Machining

 Computer numerical control (CNC) machining is subtractive.
 Material is removed from billet, bar, or plate to reveal finished geometry.
-Precision comes from rigid fixturing, purpose-built tooling, and toolpaths that are dialed in for every feature.
-Setup can be intensive, but once the program is locked, part-to-part repeatability is outstanding.
-Machined parts retain the isotropic properties of their parent stock.
+Precision comes from rigid fixturing, purpose-built tooling, and toolpaths tuned for each feature.
+Setup can be intensive, but once the program is locked, part-to-part repeatability is strong and machined parts retain isotropic stock properties.

-Forge Labs partners with certified machine shops for 3-axis through 5-axis milling, turning, and secondary finishing.
-We engage CNC when a project demands tight tolerances, performance-critical mating surfaces, or production volumes where amortizing setup has a clear ROI.
+Forge Labs engages CNC when a project demands tight tolerance control, critical mating surfaces, or production volumes where setup amortization creates a clear cost advantage.

 Industrial 3D Printing

 Additive manufacturing (AM) builds parts layer by layer directly from CAD.
-Powder bed fusion, stereolithography, fused filament fabrication, and other processes make it possible to realize internal channels, lattice infill, and organic shapes without tooling.
-Setup is minimal; lead time is driven by machine availability, build height, and post-processing.
+Powder bed fusion, stereolithography, fused filament fabrication, and related processes make internal channels, lattice cores, and organic shapes manufacturable without hard tooling.
+Setup is lighter, and first-article delivery is typically faster.

-Our AM fleet covers polymer SLS and SLA for functional housings and optical prototypes, high-temperature FDM for engineering thermoplastics, and DMLS for fully dense metal components.
-For production programs, we often print near-net geometry and machine critical datums afterwards.
+Our AM fleet covers polymer SLS and SLA for functional housings and optical prototypes, high-temperature FDM for engineering thermoplastics, and DMLS for dense metal components.
+For production programs, we frequently print near-net geometry and machine datums afterward.

 Forge Labs hybrid manufacturing workflow with printed near-net parts awaiting CNC finishing